JupiterOne/sdk/docs/integrations/development.md

 ###### Option `--use-dependencies-cache` or `-C`

 Allows preceding steps to skip execution and instead load previously captured results from disk.
 The intent of this is to increase development speed for new integrations.
 When no filepath is specified, an attempt to create a cache is made by copying the contents of `./.j1-integrations/graph` directory to `./.j1-cache`.
 The structure of the cache follows a similar format as the .j1-integration data storage, as described [here](#data-collection).

-###### And example of the expected cache structure
+###### An example of the expected cache structure

 ```
 .j1-cache/
    /step-fetch-accounts